czech-radio/schedule/README.md

 * We assume that you use at least Python 3.10.
 * We assume that you use the virtual environment.

-Install the package latest version from the GitHub repository.
+Install the package's latest version from the GitHub repository (you need a [Git](https://git-scm.com/) installed).

 ```
 pip install git+https://github.com/czech-radio/cro-schedule-sdk.git